curtisdearlMS/AZ_Labs/Problems.md

-# Training Labs: Network Misconfiguration Scenarios
+# Training Labs: Network Problems

 This document will guide you through various Bicep templates that intentionally misconfigure network settings such as route tables, NSGs, and VNet Peerings.
-These scenarios are designed for learning purposes to understand the impact of network misconfigurations.
+These problems are designed for learning purposes to understand the impact of network misconfigurations.

 ## Table of Contents